coker2019/metrics_app/README.md

 - [📝 License](#license)

 # 📖 [ React capstone project - Metrics webapp] <a name="about-project"></a>
  This project is React and Redux single page application that contains basic information about European countries.
-This pieces of information include: population; country's capital; timezone, and others.
+This pieces of information include: population; country's capital; timezone, and other details.